Posted in Money on April 3rd, 2017

 Negotiation.
 Cash is power.
 When you waive money in front of a merchant, he knows what you have.
 Have you ever tried to buy a car in cash?
 Watch the expression on the seller’s face when he knows you have the money – “Gimmie, gimmie, gimmie!”
 But you have power over him because he knows you have it and there’s no “credit check” or delay of any kind; it can be locked in immediately.
 Cash is power in the present – it is absolute.
 Cash gives you the ability to get huge discounts because merchants don’t have to worry about whether you have the money.
 When you buy $1000 worth of clothes, and they see the $1000 in cash, you can pick up your cash and leave.
 In the credit card scenario, while negotiating, the merchant has to wonder if you could even get approved in the first place; and once you swipe, it’s over – they have your money.
 Sure, you can dispute the charge, but as I found, you may not win the dispute.
 Cash is the ultimate sales proof of concept – you’ve proven you have assets you’re willing to trade.

-Using cash is stealing from a bank.
+Using cash is “stealing” from a bank.
+Yes, this point is a joke.
 US banks stole from taxpayers and currently steal from them by making interest off their deposits while paying them next to nothing in interest.
 Every Dollar you have in cash is less money US banks have; it’s like flipping the bird at US banks.
 Nothing makes credit card executives and bankers more angry than using cash, so just think about all the anger you’re causing in the banks every time you use cash.
 As Saint Paul warned, “You reap what you sow.”

 In some jurisdictions, cash is not king, while resources or commodities may be.
 A humorous story about Brazil is that the people in Brazil prefer to actually have something physical than trust cash, and I can understand why when you consider they’ve seen inflation above 100,000%.
 Additionally, some Americans – like our business owner – found out the hard way that digital money isn’t safe either.
 Physical money is as safe and strong as you allow it to be, but it will come with responsibility.